bjornkihlberg/PureScript-Tutorials/ex09 - html/README.md

 ```
 pulp --psc-package --watch build --to bundle.js
 ```
 This command minifies the output and only includes what's necessary from the PureScript packages as well as recompiles when there are changes to the source code.
-Default behaviour is for the entrypoint `main :: Effect Unit` automatically be invoked when the script is loaded.
+Default behaviour is for the entrypoint `main :: Effect Unit` to automatically be invoked when the script is loaded.
 It's possible to disable this but I keep it on for now.
 ```purescript
 module Main where